KickoffWorks/.github/profile/README.md

 - AWS / Azure
 - Terraform / GitOps

-If you have any questions or are interested in our history please contact us through: kickoffworks@gmail.com
+If you have any any enquiries: projects@kickoffworks.com